jerry81/codeingame/AI/G08-WonderWoman/notes.md

 - or b/c i could only step up 1 level

 - big:  logic issue - the build calculation should be considering the position after the move

+- getting better, but still building on 3 squares